Frequently Asked Questions

 Yes; however, access to Wi-Fi will be restricted and Scouts are strongly discouraged from bringing cell phones to camp.
 See the Leader's Guide

 for more info.

-Can an 11-year old Scout attend the LDS Regional Scout Camp?
+Can youth who are not yet 12 attend the LDS Regional Scout Camp?

 Do parents need to be registered with the Boy Scouts of America?